Canon SL2 vs Olympus E-PM1

 It is notable that the SL2 has a microphone port, which is missing on the E-PM1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the SL2 and the E-PM1 have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the E-PM1 have been discontinued, but can regularly be found used on ebay.
 The E-PM1 was replaced by the Olympus E-PM2, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SL2 and E-PM1 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Olympus E-PM1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SL2 and the Olympus E-PM1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.